 Aim: Improvement requires deciding what a team is trying to accomplish.
 The aim should be time-specific and measurable.
-It should also define the specific population or other system that will be affected, based on the identified priority problem.
+It should also define the specific population

 Outcome measures: Teams use quantitative measures to determine if they are on the path to achieving their aim.